-Assessment methods for the Research project preparation and Research project modules
+Assessment methods for Research project 1: foundation and Research project 2: consolidation

-The Research project preparation is assessed by the completion and submission of a project plan to a satisfactory level.
-This is marked on a pass/fail basis and does not contribute to your final average, but must be passed to proceed to the Research project.
+Research project 1: foundation is assessed by the completion and submission of a project plan to a satisfactory level.
+This is marked on a pass/fail basis and does not contribute to your final average, but must be passed to proceed to Research project 2: consolidation.

-The Research project is assessed by an 8,000-word report.
+Research project 2: consolidation is assessed by an 8,000-word report.